sumiya11/ParamPunPam.jl/README.md

 ┌ Info: Interpolating for degrees:
 └ numerator 2, denominator 5
 [ Info: Using 18 points..
+[ Info: Using 36 points..
+[ Info: Using 72 points..
 [ Info: Success!
-18 points used.
+72 points used.
 ┌ Info: Output summary:
 │     Maximal interpolated degrees are: 2 for num. and 5 for den.
 │     Maximal number of interpolated terms are: 2 for num. and 3 for den.
 └
 [ Info: Recovering the coefficients..
 [ Info: Success!
 Used 1 prime in total :)

-3-element Vector{AbstractAlgebra.Generic.MPoly{AbstractAlgebra.Generic.Frac{QQMPolyRingElem}}}:
+3-element Vector{AbstractAlgebra.Generic.MPoly{AbstractAlgebra.Generic.Frac{fmpq_mpoly}}}:
  y + (-a - 1)//(a^2*b^2 + a*b^4 + a*b^2)*z - 1//(a^2*b + a*b^3 + a*b)
  x + (-a - 1)//b*z
  z^2 + b//(a + 1)*z + b^2//(a + 1)